Learn BreakTweaker in 10 Minutes

 Choose between two audio output options located on the the far right of BreakTweaker.
 By default, all tracks are routed to the master output (M), which will produce a single audio stem.
 For more editing and arrangement options, you can route each track to a seperate channel in your DAW and get multiple audio stems.
 Refer to the final section of the BreakTweaker manual for DAW-specific instructions on how to do this.

 BreakTweaker can be used a drum machine, synth and bass module, sound generator, and effects plug-in.
-It provides an opportunity for beat-oriented producers to explore synth programming in more depth, and vice-versa.
+It provides an opportunity for beat-oriented producers to explore synth programming more in depth.